2008 United States House of Representatives elections in Arizona: Nominee

+Results

+Independents

+Running as independents were Mark Yannone (campaign website), Annie Loyd and Edwin Winkler.

 Annie Loyd, running on a platform of "transpartisan politics", has been described by The Arizona Republic as a moderate.
 Born in South Dakota and a community activist in Los Angeles, Loyd is a 15-year resident of Phoenix.
 She has also appeared at Columbia University.
-Shadegg's 2006 opponent, consultant Herb Paine, announced his support for Loyd.
+Shadegg's 2006 Democratic opponent, consultant Herb Paine, announced his support for Loyd.

+However, none of the independents made the ballot.

+General election

+Campaign

 The race was covered in the East Valley Tribune and showed a 27% independent voter population and noted increased registration of independents, in a district of 600,000 people cutting across urban Phoenix into rural parts of northern Maricopa county.
 The Federal Elections Commission reports that as of December 31, 2007, Shadegg had raised over $1,000,000, Lord over $600,000, and Loyd $26,000.
 May and Winkler had not reported any fundraising.

-This district was previously held by Arizona's junior United States senator, Republican Jon Kyl.